cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/do-not-decrypt.md

 # Skip inspection for groups of applications

+You can configure Cloudflare for Teams to skip inspection for certain groups of applications.

-Some common applications and resources, like endpoints used by Zoom or Apple, rely on certificate pinning.
+By default, Cloudflare Gateway creates a rule that includes the hostnames used by certain client applications, like Zoom or Apple's services, that rely on certificate pinning.
 The TLS inspection performed by a service like Cloudflare Gatway will cause errors when users visit those applications.

-Cloudflare for Teams has compiled a list of resources that rely on this mechanism and you can use this list to quickly exclude these endpoints from inspection.
-You can also use this same workflow to exclude any application from Cloudflare Gateway's inspection.
+This tutorial skips inspection for additional appilcations beyond those in the list curated by Cloudflare.

 **🗺️ This walkthrough covers how to:**